 The Philippines: Healthcare and Diseases

-Unlike in other Asian countries, the out-of-pocket spending on healthcare has increased tremendously in the Philippines in recent years.
+Compared to most other Asian countries, the out-of-pocket spending on healthcare has increased significantly in the Philippines in recent years.
 At the same time, public spending has declined.
-Patients now almost pay half of their healthcare costs out of their own pockets.
-Unfortunately, with less than half of the population being covered, healthcare coverage is still low in the Philippines.
+Patients now pay almost half of their healthcare costs themselves.
+Unfortunately, still less than half of the population is covered by healthcare in the Philippines.

 Moreover, healthcare coverage does not guarantee financial protection or access to good quality services.
-Most of this is due to the fact that the Philippine Health Insurance Corporation (PHIC) offers only limited benefits.
-Patients also face difficulties in accessing these benefits.
-In fact, the share of expenditure of the PHIC has hardly grown since it was established in 1995.
-Since public insurance plans only cover health services up to very low costs, patients are left with the remaining expenses.
+This is mostly due to the fact that the Philippine Health Insurance Corporation (PHIC) offers only limited benefits.
+In fact, PHIC’s share of healthcare expenditure has grown very little since it was established in 1995.
+As public insurance plans only cover health services up to a certain cost, patients face the remaining expenses.

 Doctors and Hospitals

-Doctors’ practices and hospitals can be found all over the Philippines.
-While the standard is decent, it may not be up to what you are used to if you are from a Western country.
-However, even public hospitals usually have very well-trained staff with a high proficiency in English.
+Hospitals and doctors’ practices can be found all over the Philippines.
+While the standard is decent, it may not be quite up to what you are used to if you are from a Western country.
+However, even public hospitals tend to have very well-trained staff with a high proficiency in English.

-Many Filipino doctors have studied at top-notch medical schools around the world, bringing excellent professional qualifications to the table.
+Many Filipino doctors have studied at first-rate medical schools around the world and bring excellent professional qualifications to the table.
 The same applies to the nursing staff of public and private hospitals.
-If you are unsure which hospital, doctor or dentist is a good choice, ask those friends or colleagues who have already lived in the Philippines for a while for recommendations.
+If you are unsure which hospital, doctor, or dentist to choose, ask friends or colleagues who live or have lived in the Philippines for recommendations.

-Among expats, some of the most recommended hospitals in the Philippines are:
+Among expats, some of the most recommended hospitals in the Philippines seem to be:

 - The Makati Medical Centre